Trump 'Will Not Accept Any Result That Is Not A Victory,' 'Atlantic' Writer Says

 It's a subtle difference, but an important one: The usual way people say it is that they fear that Trump will refuse to leave the White House if he loses.
 He'll refuse to give up the reins of power.
 And Joe Biden says, well, that's an easy one.
 If he loses and he stays there, someone will evict him.
 That will most likely be the Secret Service or the military.
 They'll say, "Excuse me, sir, but your lease has expired on this office.
 It's 12:01 on Jan.
 20, and we're going to now assist you in departing."
 That works if there is a clear winner or loser.

-The greater danger is that Trump is capable using the powers of the presidency, and the powers of his invincible decision not to concede, to raise doubt whether a winner or loser has yet been established — that he can prevent the achievement of a decisive outcome, which is a far greater risk to the American system.
+The greater danger is that Trump is capable of using the powers of the presidency, and the powers of his invincible decision not to concede, to raise doubt whether a winner or loser has yet been established — that he can prevent the achievement of a decisive outcome, which is a far greater risk to the American system.

 On the fact that mail-in ballots skew in favor of Democratic candidates

-It is true that for about 20 years now, the so-called "overtime count," which is the count of the late reporting precincts, the provisional ballots and the mail-in or absentee ballots, that overtime count has shifted towards Democrats for reasons that are not entirely explained by the literature, but are technical ones. ...
+It is true that for about 20 years now, the so-called overtime count, which is the count of the late reporting precincts, the provisional ballots and the mail-in or absentee ballots, that overtime count has shifted towards Democrats for reasons that are not entirely explained by the literature, but are technical ones. ...
 Trump has accentuated that this year by signaling to Republicans that he's against mail-in ballots and that they're corrupt, and by signaling to Republicans as well that the COVID pandemic is not as serious as the scientists say it is.
 And so Democrats, concerned about their health, are intending to use mail ballots at much higher rates than Republicans are, because Republicans have been pushed away deliberately by Trump from the mail-in ballots.
 So that now a mail-in ballot by proxy is likelier to be a Democratic ballot, because of underlying circumstances and because of Trump's shaping of the electorate.
 So his lawyers will know that if they are stopping the count of mail ballots, they are, on balance, almost certainly helping the president.

 On how some states have to wait to process mail-in ballots until Election Day